Tobzu/-adaptive-learning-system-/PROJECT-GUIDE-en.md

 ### How We Iterated on This System

 **Real session → Documentation → Refinement loop**

-#### IMPORTANT:
-You do not need to have any programming knowledge.
-If you notice any areas for improvement during a lesson, type “Todo: problem xy.”
-At the end, say that you want to incorporate all improvements.
-The LMM will provide the modified/new block that you can insert/change => upload new file.

 #### Example Iteration 1: Menu Error